fluxnet/ONEFlux/README.md

 **(THERE ARE CAVEATS AND KNOWN LIMITATIONS TO THIS CODE, PLEASE SEE [CAVEATS LIST](#caveats-and-known-limitations) BELOW.)** This iteration of the code is not fully in line with open source/free software development practices, but we intend to steadily move in that direction.

-## Citation

-When using ONEFlux or referring to data products generated with ONEFlux, please consider citing our reference paper:
-> Pastorello et al. The FLUXNET2015 dataset and the ONEFlux processing pipeline for eddy covariance data.
-Scientific Data 7:225 (2020).
-[10.1038/s41597-020-0534-3](https://doi.org/10.1038/s41597-020-0534-3)

 ## Required data and metadata variables

 To run ONEFlux, certain data variables and addtional information about the site and instrument configuration are needed. *Required* data variables must be available in the input data, otherwise the ONEFlux will not run. *Encouraged* data variables must be present for realated derived data products to be generated, and although ONEFlux will run if these are missing, not all products will be generated. *Suggested* data variables are supported by ONEFlux, but are not directly used for the generation of any derived data products.